ariafatah0711/ctf_aria/overthewire/bandit/level 21.md

 ---
-layout: level
+layout: default
 level: 21
-previous: ./level 20.html
-next: ./level 22.html
+name_file: level
 ---

+{% include level-section.html %}

 # soal
 There is a setuid binary in the homedirectory that does the following: it makes a connection to localhost on the port you specify as a commandline argument. \